Equations of tropical varieties: Algebraic preliminaries: monoids, semirings, and valuations

+\begin{proposition} If $S$ is a ring then the above map from ideals to congruences is a bijection with inverse given by sending a congruence $\{f_i \sim g_i\}_{i\in \Lambda}$ to the ideal $\{f_i-g_i\}_{i\in \Lambda}$. \end{proposition} \begin{proof} Congruences on $S$ are in bijection with quotients of $S$ as a semiring, and ideals in $S$ are of course in bijection with quotients of $S$ as a ring, so it suffices to show that every semiring quotient of $S$ is in fact a ring.
+This is immediate since a homomorphism of semirings sends additively invertible elements to additively invertible elements. \end{proof}

-However, when $S$ is a semiring that is not a ring then there can be more ideals than congruences of the above form.
-For example, the semiring $\N$ contains a maximal ideal $\N\smallsetminus \{1\}$, and the congruence generated by identifying all elements in this ideal with 0 is the same as the congruence that collapses all of $\N$ to 0.
+However, if $S$ is a semiring that is not a ring then there can me multiple distinct ideals inducing the same congruence.
+For example, in the semiring $\N$ the maximal ideal $\N\smallsetminus \{1\}$ and the unit ideal $\N$ both induce the same congruence.
+Indeed, the former congruence contains $(1,1) + (0,2) = (1,3)$ and $(3,0)$ so by transitivity it also contains $(1,0)$.

+More significantly, many congruences on semirings are not induced by an ideal as above.
+For instance, the tropical numbers $\T$ form a semifield and hence the only proper ideal is the trivial one; however, there is a non-trivial congruence on $\T$ with quotient the Boolean semiring $\mathbb{B}$.
+Another example is provide by the diagonal $\A^1$ inside $\A^2 = \spec \T[x,y]$; this congruence is generated by the relation $x\sim y$.